QuickBooks Time Review: Pros, Cons, and Features

 QuickBooks Workforce mobile app

-The mobile app, called QuickBooks Workforce, has a modern interface and is easy to use.
+QuickBooks Time’s mobile app, called QuickBooks Workforce, has a modern interface and is easy to use.
 It has five main screens:

 - The Overview screen shows total hours worked for the day, and you can click it to see more details (including customers, projects, and billable rate).
 Managers can also look at hours worked by team members, by week, or by pay period.
 Clicking “View Report” opens the payroll report with the same filters as the desktop version.
 You can view and request time off, too.
 You can organize these four sections (Time Clock, Hours by Team Member [managers], Schedule, and Time Off) as you like.

-- The Time Tracker screen allows you to clock in, select the customer, billable rate, and any custom fields, add notes, attach photos, and see your location.
-On this screen, you can take a break, clock out, and use Switch to change customers.
-Plus, the Time Tracker screen shows timesheets — for yourself or, if you’re a manager, for everyone.
+- The Time Tracker screen allows you to clock in; select the customer, billable rate, and any custom fields; add notes, attach photos, and see your location.
+On this screen, you can take a break, clock out, and use “Switch” to change customers.
+Plus, the “Time Tracker” screen shows timesheets — for yourself or, if you’re a manager, for everyone.

-- The Schedule screen mirrors the web version of QuickBooks Time, just without Week or Month views.
+- The Schedule screen mirrors the web version of QuickBooks Time, just without week or month views.
 Instead, you see only an agenda of your upcoming shifts.
 Managers can, of course, view all workers’ shifts and create new ones, but the functionality is much more limited compared to the web app.
 You can’t make recurring shifts, for example, or copy and paste shifts.
-There is a handy Search feature I liked, though, so you can look up “morning shift” or “on call” shifts, for example.
+There is a handy search feature I liked, though, so you can look up “morning shift” or “on call” shifts, for example.

 - The Time Off screen enables workers to request time off, but as a manager, you can’t approve or deny requests from the mobile app.
 You have to use the web version for that.
 It’s a minor frustration for managers who are often on the move, but not a major miss.